personalscience/cgmrdb/README.md

 db$list_objects() # show all the objects in this database
 ```

+## Tables

+This package probably should be implemented entirely in SQL.
+In fact, you should be able to create a new database from the `qsdb.sql` source.
+Originally the intent was to make something that could work across any kind of database using the `DBI::` package high level functions.

+Here are the key tables that the rest of the Taster package depends on

+### Users and Accounts

+-   `user_list` : (legacy) list of users and their `user_id`.
+Intended only for users whose data is not associated with a Firebase account.
+Usually this means people whose CGM data was entered without them having an account.

+-   `accounts_user` All user accounts.
+Contains their permission levels.

+-   `accounts_firebase` Mapping of Firebase IDs to `user_id`.

+-   `accounts_user_demographics`: Maps `user_id` to basic demographics, like age or geography.

+New accounts can only be created with Firebase.
+When searching for the `user_id` of a person who new logs in, the system first tries to match the Firebase ID with what exists in `accounts_firebase`.
+If there is no match, a new unique `user_id` is created and added to `accounts_firebase`.

+### Data

+-   `glucose_records`: canonical dataframe of glucose values

+-   `glucose_raw`: raw data in its original Libreview format

+-   `notes_records`: time series metadata, filtered into a canonical form for better performance.

+-   `notes_raw`: time series metadata, in the raw form in which it was acquired.

 ## Examples

 Create a new Postgres database following the connection details in `config.yml`.
 If no such database exists, it will be created.
 Otherwise the various tables are left alone.
 Then return the number of unique `user_id` in the `glucose_records` table.